Master (2021 film): Box office

 Master was the highest-grossing film in United Arab Emirates, collecting $1.4 million within two days, surpassing Wonder Woman 1984 and Tenet.
 Since its release according to Deadline Hollywood, it became the biggest post-pandemic worldwide release as well as the highest-grossing film in international markets and also topped the global box office rankings at the time of release.
 It was the first Indian film to have occupied No 1 in the global box office at the time of release.
 The film earned ₹4.60 crore from Australia, ₹0.90 crore from New Zealand, ₹8.00 crore from Singapore, ₹3.30 crore from United States, ₹19.00 crore from UAE and Middle East and in the rest of the world it earned ₹8.00 crore.

 The Indian Express stated that the film grossed ₹220 crore worldwide.
 According to Box Office India, the film grossed ₹230 crore worldwide in its lifetime and remained the highest-grossing film in India post the pandemic, until it was surpassed by Sooryavanshi (2021).
 India Today stated that the film grossed ₹250 crore.
 The News Minute published that the film grossed ₹300 crore worldwide.
 However, trade analysts said that the collections of the film could not be compared to Vijay's Bigil or any other previous films due to the pandemic situation.

+Box office reporting dispute

+In 2023 the film's box office performance became part of a broader dispute between the Tamil Nadu Theatre Owners Association and the producers, regarding the accuracy of reported collection figures.
+Tiruppur Subramaniam, president of the association, questioned the authenticity of the reported box office figures of Master.
+He argued that the film's reported opening collections were implausible given that theatres were operating at 50% occupancy due to COVID-19 restrictions at the time of release.

+He further alleged that the reported figures could not have been achieved under such restrictions and raised concerns over ticket pricing practices, claiming that ticket rates were increased beyond government-prescribed limits in certain instances.

+These remarks were made in the context of a larger dispute involving the film Leo, where Subramaniam alleged that box office figures of both films were inflated.